In this article:

 Bone fractures are the most common musculoskeletal injury, with over 18 million per year, and the average person will have at least 2 bone fractures in their lifetime.
-Fractures impact people of all ages, but as we age our risk of fracture increases, and bone healing and recovery becomes more difficult.
+Whether it is a common fracture such as a broken arm or collarbone fracture, or hard to heal fractures like scaphoid fractures, broken bones impact people of all ages, but as we age our risk of fracture increases, and bone healing and recovery becomes more difficult.

 Your bones are complex, and the process of healing fractured bones is dynamic, and influenced by a variety of factors and elements.
 Though different types of fractures have different clinical implications, they all go through the same basic healing process.

 In this article, we will dive into the composition of your bones, how a fractured bone heals, and discuss how nutritional interventions may help speed up the healing process.

 Made up of proteins, minerals and vitamins, bones provide shape, structure and mechanical support to our bodies.
 They also provide an environment for marrow (and the production of white blood cells) and act as a storage area for minerals (such as calcium).
 When a bone fractures, these it needs more of these nutrients as you go through the healing process.